b2network/docs/deploy_with_hardhat.md

 # Deploy a contract with Hardhat

-Hardhat is one of the popular smart contract development frameworks.
-It is the B² Network’s preferred framework, and therefore used in the B² rollup as a default for deploying and automatically verifying smart contracts.
+This section is a guide on how to deploy a smart contract on the B² Network using [Hardhat](https://hardhat.org/).

-This document is a guide on how to deploy a smart contract on the B² Network using [Hardhat](https://hardhat.org/).
+Hardhat is a popular smart contract development frameworks.
+It is used in the B² rollup as a default for deploying and automatically verifying smart contracts.

 ## Initial setup